 Steel siding is also very limited in style.
 It comes in a horizontal lap siding, but in few other styles or configurations.

 Fiber Cement Siding

 Fiber cement siding solves all these issues easily, while still providing you with the durability and low maintenance option you need.
 With the coating technology of today, fiber cement’s finish remains durable and its color stays true.
-In fact, many find they don’t need to recoat for 15 plus years.
 This allows you many years of maintenance free enjoyment of your home.